-The B&F Encyclopedia of Jewish Genealogy just passed 13,000 resources.
-As I added a bit over a hundred new resources last night, I realized that I had launched the encyclopedia just about a year ago.
-Today I looked up the first article I posted to introduce the encyclopedia, Introducing the B&F Encyclopedia of Jewish Genealogy, and I saw it was posted exactly a year ago today.
+The B&F Compendium of Jewish Genealogy just passed 13,000 resources.
+As I added a bit over a hundred new resources last night, I realized that I had launched the Compendium just about a year ago.
+Today I looked up the first article I posted to introduce the Compendium, Introducing the B&F Compendium of Jewish Genealogy, and I saw it was posted exactly a year ago today.

-For those unfamiliar with the encyclopedia, it is a guide to Jewish genealogy resources online, covering over 200 countries, over 80 regions (in Canada, Poland, UK and US), and in Poland roughly 1,000 towns.
+For those unfamiliar with the Compendium, it is a guide to Jewish genealogy resources online, covering over 200 countries, over 80 regions (in Canada, Poland, UK and US), and in Poland roughly 1,000 towns.
 At launch, the resources for those 1,000 Polish towns added up to over 10,000 resources, while the country and region-level resources added up to about 1,200 resources.
 As of last night, we passed 13,000 total resources, so an increase of nearly 2,000 resources since last year.
-For more information on the encyclopedia and how it works, see About the Encyclopedia.
+For more information on the Compendium and how it works, see About the Compendium.

 Overall though, I’m proud of what I managed to put together and what I’ve been able to add over the past year.
 It’s a great starting point for those looking for Jewish genealogy resources, and makes it easy to see at a glance what is available for the area from which one’s family originated.
 I use it myself whenever I am researching a particular location, and thousands of others are using it every month.